markentier/markentier.tech/site/content/posts/2018/03/from-cobalt-to-zola/index.md

 I have more items I'd like to see:

-* probably a plugin system, although I have not an idea yet, how it could look like; but since gutenberg itself seems to be a pretty modular codebase there might be an option to get this going (extension language does not have to be Rust though)
+* probably a plugin system, although I have not an idea yet, how it could look like; but since zola itself seems to be a pretty modular codebase there might be an option to get this going (extension language does not have to be Rust though)
 * more "native" blog support (a collection type of blog post based on a common parent directory)
 * better page collection access, globally (I have seen that this is done internally already for sitemap and feed generation, we just need to abstract and expose this nicely)
 * tera, the template engine could probably benefit from more types and related filters/builtin functions; even with the macro system some things still feel clumsy or nearly impossible

 ### Migrate all the things

-Although gutenberg is not cobalt or Jekyll, the move was not as painful as I initially thought it would be.
+Although zola is not cobalt or Jekyll, the move was not as painful as I initially thought it would be.
 The template languages are similar enough, syntactically and semantically, so that adjustments were sometimes just search-and-replace, both use curlies for their tags.

 Some of the shortcomings of [Tera][tera] made some changes slightly more difficult, but overall nothing was totally impossible, or I could just live with a similar but simpler solution for now.